EwweKovacevic/Add-SetAOP-EasyAdmin/README.md

 >
 >2.
 Put the "EasyAdmin" folder into your resources/[system] folder(or a different one of your choosing/the one you have your EasyAdmin installed on).
 >
 >3.
-Add ensure/start(or whatever you use to start resources) easyadmin to your server.cfg if it's not already there (it should be there, otherwise your EasyAdmin won't be started when the server starts/restarts.)
+Add ensure/start(or whatever you use to start resources) easyadmin to your server.cfg if it's not already there (it should be there, since this "script" requires you to have it installed.)
 >
 >4.
 Restart your server
 >